richg-sbg/richg-sbg/README.md

 - 👋 Hi, I’m @richg-sbg
-- 👀 I’m interested in Python, Golang, Ansible, k8s, ELK
+- 👀 I’m interested in Python, Golang, Ansible, k8s
-- 🌱 I’m currently learning Python, Ansible, k8s
+- 🌱 I’m currently learning Python, Golang, Ansible, k8s
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @richg on Slack, richard.gration@skybettingandgaming.com
+- 📫 How to reach me @richg on Slack, richard.gration@flutteruki.com

 <!---
 richg-sbg/richg-sbg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.